Safety Rules & FAQs

 • What animals can be seen during the event?

 The Festival of Illumination is a special event that is separate from a regular zoo visit during the daytime, so guests should not expect to see many animals during the event.
-We cannot guarantee what animals will be outside and visible at any given time.
+It’s possible that guests may see a few animals, but we cannot guarantee what animals will be outside and visible along the lantern exhibit route.
 This event takes place during the nighttime, so please be aware that some animals are kept indoors for safety at night, and many others will choose to stay indoors even if they have the option to go outside.
 Please also note that by the end of October, many species will have been moved indoors and off exhibit to their winter habitats.

 The focus of this event is lantern displays and lights; if you wish to see view animals, we recommend visiting the zoo during our normal daytime hours during the normal zoo season, open early April to October 31.